AlexP55/CyraBot/README.md

 In addition to the basic features inherited from [Discord Base Bot](https://github.com/Kaldzkur/DiscordBaseBot), the CyraBot has a few specific features for the Realm Defense game.

 #### 1. Transformation between Cyra/Elara
-A cool visual transformation in the server every 2 hours which changes the bot's role, name, and profile picture.
+A cool visual transformation in the server every x hours which changes the bot's role, name, and profile picture.
 Bot owners can use `?transform` to force a transformation.

 #### 2. Various Information Commands
 A large number of information commands showing game general information, including levels, elixirs, tournaments and achievements.
 Most of them are displayed in a pretty discord embed.
 Pure-text information commands can be built as custom commands by command masters, which is an inherited function from the base bot.